Mormonism: Historical overview

-Historical accuracy and veracity of the Book of Mormon was, at the time of its publication and continuing to the present day, hotly contested.
-Along with disputes over the Book of Mormon, the early Church of Christ faced persecution from residents of several towns where they tried to gather and "establish God's kingdom on the earth".
-To avoid confrontation in Palmyra, New York the members moved to Kirtland, Ohio, and hoped to establish a permanent New Jerusalem or City of Zion in Jackson County, Missouri.
-However, they were expelled from Jackson County in 1833 and fled to other parts of Missouri in 1838.
-Violence between the Missourians and church members resulted in the governor of Missouri issuing an "extermination order" against the Mormons, as they were called, which again forced the church to relocate.
-The displaced church fled to Illinois, to a small town called Commerce.
-Under Smith's direction, the church bought the town, renamed it Nauvoo, and lived with a degree of peace and prosperity for a few years.
-However, tensions between Mormons and their neighbors again escalated and in 1844 Smith was killed by a mob, precipitating a succession crisis.
+The early church encountered criticism and persecution from residents of Palmyra, New York and surrounding several towns when they began to organize.
+To avoid confrontation, Smith and the early church members, known as Mormons, moved West to Kirtland, Ohio, and Jackson County, Missouri where they hoped to establish a permanent New Jerusalem or City of Zion.
+However, they were expelled from Jackson County in 1833 and fled to other parts of Missouri.
+In 1838, fighting between the Missourians and Mormons resulted in the governor of Missouri issuing an "extermination order" against the Mormons, forcing them to flee the state.
+The displaced church relocated to Illinois where under Smith's direction, the church bought a small town, renamed it Nauvoo, and lived with a degree of peace and prosperity for a few years.
+However, tensions between Mormons and their neighbors again escalated.
+In 1844 Smith was killed by a mob, precipitating a succession crisis.

-The largest group of Mormons accepted Brigham Young as the new prophet and, under his direction, emigrated to what became the Utah Territory.
-There, the church began the open practice of plural marriage, a form of polygyny which Smith had instituted in Nauvoo.
-Plural marriage became the faith's most sensational characteristic during the 19th century, but vigorous opposition by the United States Congress threatened the church's existence as a legal institution.
+The largest group of Mormons, now called the Church of Jesus Christ of Latter-day Saints, followed Brigham Young as the new prophet and, under his direction, emigrated to what became the Utah Territory.
+There, the church began the open practice of plural marriage, a form of religious polygamy which Smith had instituted in Nauvoo.
+Polygamy became the faith's most sensational characteristic during the 19th century, and vigorous opposition by the United States Congress threatened the church's existence as a legal institution.
 Further, polygamy was also a major cause for the opposition to Mormonism in the states of Idaho and Arizona.
 In the 1890 Manifesto, church president Wilford Woodruff announced the official end of plural marriage.

-Due to this formal abolition of plural marriage, several smaller groups broke with the LDS Church and formed denominations following what they called Mormon fundamentalism.
-However, the LDS Church has experienced the most growth out of any of the churches following Mormonism, with a current membership of over 16 million.
+Due to this formal abolition of plural marriage, several small groups broke from the LDS Church forming many smaller Mormon fundamentalist denominations.
+During the latter half of the 20th century the LDS Church grew rapidly, going from about 1.7 million members in 1960 to around 7.7 million members in 1990.
+Growth since then has slowed, and the church claimed a membership of 16 million in 2020.